-CM-132 Message Analysis (Either Semester; Yearly; 3.00 Credits; H,CS) The study of rhetoric is an investigation into the art of persuasion.
-This course will introduce the basic rhetorical concepts and language needed in order to make sense of the sea of messages in which we swim and aims to sharpen your ability to reason, reflect, send, perceive and discern messages in a variety of contexts.
-Upon completion of this course students will understand several humanistic perspectives toward communication: be able to apply the basic tools of rhetorical analysis and have an increased awareness about the ways in which our symbolic behaviors shape our social lives.
+CM-132 Message Analysis (Either Semester; Yearly; 3.00 Credits; H,CS) The study of rhetoric investigates the art of persuasion.
+The course introduces the basic rhetorical concepts and language needed in order to make sense of the sea of messages we swim in and aims to sharpen your ability to reason, reflect, send, perceive and discern messages in a variety of contexts.
+Upon completion of this course students understand several humanistic perspectives toward communication and be able to apply the basic tools of rhetorical analysis.
+Students have an increased awareness of the ways in which our symbolic behaviors shape our social lives.

 CM-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by topic.

 CM-200 Art of Public Speaking (Either Semester; Yearly; 3.00 Credits; CS,H) Seeks to develop and improve fundamental principles and methods of selecting, organizing, developing, and communicating a line of reasoning and evidence for constructive influence in speaking situations.
-Students make three formal presentations, analyze messages, and participate in group problem solving.
+Students make three formal presentations, analyze messages, and improve their listening skills.
 Prerequisites: Sophomore, Junior, or Senior standing.

 CM-230 Interpersonal Communication (Either Semester; Yearly; 3.00 Credits; H,CS) Introduces students to the various theories and styles of one-on-one communication.
-It emphasizes the transactional approach to studying the communication process as it occurs in interpersonal relationships.
+It emphasizes the transactional approach in the study of the communication process as it occurs in interpersonal relationships.
 It explores interaction as a way by which we come to know ourselves and each other.